pywr/pywr/docs/get_started/json.md

 !!! warning
     The URL should be relative to the JSON document and *not* the current working directory.

+The [External data section](../manual/tables.md) covers in much detail the supported file types and how to setup the data parsers.

 ## Run the model
 A Pywr JSON document can be loaded into a [pywr.core.Model][] instance by using the `load` class-method: